How to Buy a House: [Step-by-Step Updated Guide for 2021]

 Step 1.
 Get Pre-Approved for a Mortgage

-This is generally the first step of the mortgage process.
+This is generally the first step in the mortgage process.

-You should begin your mortgage process here, as it will give you a better idea of what your mortgage program and loan amount might look like in advance.
+You should begin your mortgage process here, as it will give you a better idea of what your mortgage program and the loan amount will look like in advance.

-Basically, you (the borrower) are asked to paint a general picture of your credit worthiness to your lender.
+You (the borrower) are asked to paint a general picture of your creditworthiness to your lender.